johanneskern/gm_ethzurich/events/club3/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Club3 tech meetup: zk Rollups | powered by very early
+title: Club3 tech meetup - zk Rollups | powered by very early

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.